 My qualifications include a Master's degree in Business Management with Entrepreneurship from Edinburgh Napier University Business School and a BSc in Social Science from Teesside University.
 I grew up in Cameroon, lived and worked as an Entry Clearance Assistant at the British High Commission in Accra, Ghana.
 My varied qualifications, work and life experiences offer me a better understanding of others and their point of view.
 Of course, at the end of the day, the only person that can fully understand their experience is the one having the experience.

-Apart from my counselling/therapeutic work, I also work as a Relief Community Support Worker.
+Apart from my counselling/coaching work, I also work as a Relief Community Support Worker.
 In my capacity as a Community Support Worker, my focus is always the individual service user; I meet them at the level where they are, support them to build on their individual capabilities and basically encourage their individuality and sense of self.
-I find that my counselling/therapeutic training comes in very handy in making my job as support worker lighter and more fulfilling.
+I find that my TA counselling training comes in very handy in making my job as support worker lighter and more fulfilling.
 It gives me the tools to understand and relate in a unique way to each service user.
 Yes, TA is all about relating to others in ways that does not exclude your understanding of who you are in relation to the other person and vice versa.

 As a counsellor/therapist, I have provided counselling services to clients on behalf of counselling organisations in Edinburgh and Aberdeen.
 I continue to provide counselling to private clients through my private practice that I personally manage.